What is RabbitMQ? RabbitMQ Architecture, Working and its Alternatives!

 What is RabbitMQ Used for?

 RabbitMQ is used as an intermediary platform that ensures your messages are rightly delivered to the audience with safety.
 RabbitMQ keeps the messages safe until it is delivered to the targeted audience.
 To do this, RabbitMQ used Queuing, Queues provides a way for parts of the application to push messages when they are needed to send.
-It works as a message broker.
+The RabbitMQ architecture diagram provides a clear overview of how it works as a message broker.

 Is there any Rabbitmq alternatives